 - 30% description of a great idea on how to test evolution by “recreating” a dinosaur staring from a chicken;

-- 50% repetitions of the same idea over and over;
+- 50% multiple repetitions of the same idea;

-- 20% irrelevant and boring descriptions of marginal details.
+- 20% irrelevant and boring descriptions of marginal and irrelevant details.

-IMHO, reducing everything to a 100 pages book would make this a smaller but perfect book.
+IMHO, reducing everything down to a 100 pages book would make this a smaller but perfect book, very enjoyable.

 It’s like mixing half a glass of Bordeaux with half a glass of water.
 I can’t avoid thinking how much better would be enjoying the pure wine, without the water!